How to take CBD oil

 CBD can inhibit the metabolisation of certain drugs, leading to increased levels in the body and accentuated side-effects.
 It works in the same way as grapefruit, which should not be taken with some types of medication, so any drug labelled with a 'grapefruit warning' should not be used alongside CBD without medical advice.

-CBD may also inhibit other enzymes that metabolise drugs that do not come with a grapefruit warning, so it’s important to talk to your doctor before combining any medication with CBD.
+CBD may also inhibit other enzymes that metabolise drugs that do not come with a grapefruit warning, so it's important to talk to your doctor before combining any supplements or medication with CBD.